lightelligence-io/docs/content/en/applications/draft-notes.md

 # Client credentials, 3rd try

 Simon, I have repeated the whole process, including verification steps.
-At the end, in step 7 below, access with access token invariably fails while it works with authentication token.
+At the end, in step 7 below, access with access token invariably fails while it works with API token.

 As per step 1, I have `owner` permission.
 As per step 2, I have the `tenant_user_management:read` permission required for the `/tenants/{tenantId}/users/{userId}/roles` query.